paralect/ship/doc/docs/deployment/kubernetes/aws.md

 After creation, you should have the following 4 services in ECR
 ![Container Registry creation](/img/deployment/aws/container-registry-created.png)

-Docker images for each service are stored in separate repository.
+Docker images for each service are stored in a separate repository.
-During deployment process script will automatically create paths to repositories in next format:
+During the deployment process script will automatically create paths to repositories in next format:

 * [**API**](/docs/api/overview) - 402167441269.dkr.ecr.us-east-1.amazonaws.com/api;
 * [**Scheduler**](/docs/scheduler.md) - r402167441269.dkr.ecr.us-east-1.amazonaws.com/scheduler;